hadiabdullan/BloodBank_Gcek/README.md

 Testing

-You should register your details by clicking register button.Then you can ligin with email and password.
+You should register your details by clicking register button.Then you can login with email and password.